solo-io/gloo/docs/content/installation/gateway/kubernetes/cluster_setup.md

 Now you're all set to install Gloo, simply follow the Gloo installation guide [here]({{< versioned_link_path fromRoot="/installation" >}}).

+{{% notice note %}}
+To avoid resource limitations, make sure to give your Minikube VM extra RAM and CPU.
+Minimally, we recommend you provide the following arguments to Minikube: `minikube start --memory=4096 --cpus=2`
+{{% /notice %}}

 ---

 ## Minishift